-If you aren’t anaemic, kudos to you but you can still help your hair growth along by eating iron-rich foods.
+If you aren’t anemic, kudos to you but you can still help your hair growth along by eating iron-rich foods.
 These are natural sources of iron so there’s no danger of an overload.

-20 Iron Rich Foods for Optimal Hair Growth
+20 Plus Iron Rich Foods for Optimal Hair Growth

 - Sunflower seeds